 Karen Solms has a Master’s Degree in Marine Biology from NOVA Southeastern University and a Bachelor’s Degree in Zoology with a minor in Environmental Science from University of Florida.
 Karen Read More

 Karen Solms has a Master’s Degree in Marine Biology from NOVA Southeastern University and a Bachelor’s Degree in Zoology with a minor in Environmental Science from University of Florida.
 Karen began her career with Miami Dade County Parks, Recreation and Open Spaces Department in 2000 as the lead naturalist for the Sea Turtle Awareness Program at Crandon Park.
 Karen became the Visitor Services Manager for the Deering Estate in 2013.
-Karen can be reached at phone extension 258.
+Karen can be reached by phone at (305) 235-1668, dial 9, ext.
+258.

 Rosana LlorcaAssistant to the Chief of Business Operations

 Rosana joined the Deering Estate in 2008 as a Guest Services Representative and was promoted to the Assistant to the Business Manager in 2013.
 She assists with daily and monthly attendance reports, daily sales system data, accounts payable system processing, creating purchase orders, monitoring of the online sales system and more.
-Rosana can be reached at phone extension 225.
+Rosana can be reached by phone at (305) 235-1668, dial 9, extension 225.

 Bethany Gray moved to the Miami area in 2015 from Central Florida where she was the Curator of Collections for the Art & History Museums of Maitland.
 Bethany studied Art History and Archaeology at Rollins College in Winter Park where she held a museum fellowship and later became the Exhibits and Facilities coordinator at the Cornell Fine Arts Museum on the Rollins Campus.
 She did graduate work at Johns Hopkins University in the Museum Studies program.
 Bethany manages Historic Preservation work, capital projects, Grounds, Security and the Curatorial teams at the Deering Estate.
 She is a native of St. Louis, Missouri and enjoys photography, local history and genealogical research.
-Bethany can be reached at phone extension 226.
+Bethany can be reached by phone at (305) 235-1668, dial 9, 226.